asmeurer/blog/posts/lessons-learned-from-working-at-continuum.markdown

 - Everyone who isn't an active developer on the project will ignore this separation and open issues in the wrong repo.

+- Open source is more about the open than the source.
+Develop things in the open, and you will create a community that respects you.[^*]

 - Academics (often) don't know good software practices, nor good licensing practices.